Gets the primary clipboard of the widget.

 Returns the nearest Gtk::Native

-ancestor of @widget.
+ancestor of the widget.

-This function will return nil
+This function will return NULL

 if the widget is not